metal3-io/ironic-image/README.md

 - `IRONIC_JSON_RPC_PORT` - port used by the ironic json-rpc service (default to 6189).
 - `WEBSERVER_CACERT_FILE` - Specifies the CA or CA bundle that will be used by Ironic to verify disk and IPA images.
+Will also be used by IPA to verify disk images.

 The following mountpoints can be passed in to customize run-time
 functionality: